 The Federal Government shall have the duty to regulate the production and delivery of electrical power.
 It shall minimize the risk of disruption of the delivery of power by dispersing the generation of electricity and minimizing the vulnerability of the transmission of electricity to natural disasters and enemy attacks.
 It shall support the utilization of methods to minimize blight and damage to the environment and provide a reliable, continuous source of power.
-It shall procure, store, and prepare for the provision of equipment held in reserve to restore electrical power in the event of a disaster that disrupts the generation of power.
+It shall procure, store, and prepare for the provision of equipment held in reserve to restore electrical power in the event of a disaster.